 45. Write a Response Post to Something/Someone Popular in the Niche

 There is no such thing as a recipe, and constant traffic is one of those formulas that need to be adjusted and re-adjusted in order to work best in your interest.
-But tips and guidelines are always welcome – just make sure that they align with your marketing strategy, otherwise they might do more harm than good, despite the occasional traffic spike.
-So, which of these tips do you think would help most?
+But tips and detailed guides are always welcome.
+Follow our 45 proven strategies to increase the number of visitors to your website.
+Just make sure that they align with your marketing strategy, otherwise, they might do more harm than good, despite the occasional traffic spike.
+So, which of these tips do you think would help the most?